 The town of Mendoza is small and easily walkable, so staying in the city center is a great option for being within walking distance to cafes and restaurants.
-The Park Hyatt is located right on the Plaza Independencia.
+The Park Hyatt is a 5-star luxury hotel located right on the Plaza Independencia.
 You simply cannot find a better location than this.

 The hotel is very close to all the bars and restaurants of the city.
 It’s a very nice hotel with great amenities and spaces to relax and enjoy a glass of Mendoza’s finest.
 If you’re looking for a luxurious, relaxing hotel with tons of things to do nearby, this is the place.

 This hotel has a casino, spa, outdoor swimming pool, and beautiful terrace.
 There are 2 restaurants – an Argentinean grill restaurant and Bistro M, which offers international dishes.
 There are also many wine bars within walking distance, in case you don’t get enough during the day.